stafio/XBMC-iPod-plugin/README.md

 Features
 --------

-Currently, it basically lists your connected iPods, then your albums (no artwork atm) and finally the album songs that you can play.
+Currently, it basically lists your connected iPods, then artists, albums (no artwork atm), and finally the album songs that you can play.

-It crashes sometimes (on my machine, but I don't know why atm; wanna help me?)

 Installation
 ------------